EliteMasterEric/ChallengeAPI/README.md

 # ChallengeAPI

-A mod for providing custom challenge-related functionality, including custom goals.
+A library mod for providing custom challenge-related functionality, including custom goals, EID descriptions, and more.

 ## Functionality

+- Adds a new category to External Item Descriptions.
+Hold the MAP button to view the goal, starting items, and restrictions for the current challenge.

-[] Refactor curse data to specify Curse descriptions instead of names [] Add secret path under goal description
+[] Add secret path under goal description
 [] Display removed items
 [] Fix "random pill" description line not displaying (#6 King)